last update 20 March 2013

 Rokeby Chapel - now stripped of old trees, bell, ivy etc, locked and apparently unused,

-and fronted unpleasantly by a single carriageway stretch of the heavily trucked A66.
+and fronted unpleasantly by a single carriageway stretch of the heavily trucked A66 (behind camera).

 Things looked a lot less bleak and much more friendly in 1949 - photo from Bev Wilkin collection.